filipo18/uwcisak-filip-unit2/README.md

 | Need to watch instead of wait | Hard to differentiate between spaces |
 | Immediately know what's happening | Hard to differentiate between messages |

-Considering both tables, the other group decided to do time based solution, so if we wanted to comunicate with them we needed to use same protocol. (in detail instrucitons above under **solution 1**.
+Considering both tables, the other group decided to do time based solution, so if we wanted to comunicate with them we needed to use same protocol (On the last day of class time to work on project, other group told me that they changed protocol on 2 lights but they didn't comunicated that to us). (in detail instrucitons above under **solution 1**)

 Now we have string of ones, twos and zeroes.
 Implementing protocol in previsouly presented soltions would look like that:
 0. If zero comes up in string, we turn off light for 4 sec.
 That means space